 ALL POSITIONS REQUIRE RELOCATION TO THE WASHINGTON DC METROPOLITAN AREA.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
-US citizenship is required for both applicant and spouse.
+US citizenship is required.

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.

-Save the position (s) that interest you in the job cart.
+If you are ready to apply, save this position (Clandestine Operations Officer) in the job cart.
 You can add up to four (4) positions.
 Job cart selections will only be retained during this site visit, so be sure to click “Apply Now” before closing the browser window.
 After clicking “Apply Now” you will be taken to the application account creation page.
 The positions will appear in the cart once you have created an account.
 DO NOT submit multiple applications; this will only slow the review of your application and delay processing.
 Please read the Application Instructions carefully before you begin the online application process.

 An equal opportunity employer and a drug-free work force.